 Daniel Willingham, a cognitive scientist who has written extensively on education, says that cognitive science sees critical thinking as “a subset of three types of thinking: reasoning, making judgments and decisions, and problem-solving.”
 In calling critical thinking a subset of these, he means that even though we frequently reason, make decisions and judgments, and solve problems, these aren't always done in a critical manner.
 For a full treatment of his definition of critical thinking, see Figure 1.

-The trouble here is that, even though Willingham’s treatment of the term is the clearest, most robust, and most concise that I’ve seen, I still feel overwhelmed by it.
-I see it, and I think, “Okay — someday I’d like to have my head fully wrapped around that and to have a solid plan for attending to it in all of my courses.”
-But in terms of the practical, “What do I do tomorrow?” critical thinking leaves me at a loss.
+The trouble here is that, even though Willingham's treatment of the term is the clearest, most robust, and most concise that I've seen, I still feel overwhelmed by it.
+The central thrust of Willingham's whole article is, indeed, that teaching critical thinking is difficult for several important reasons.
+I see the Willingham definition and read his article, and I think, “Okay — someday I'd like to have my head fully wrapped around that and to have a solid plan for attending to it in all of my courses.”
+But in terms of the practical, “What do I do tomorrow?,” critical thinking leaves me at a loss.